bstevens00/Data-Science-Portfolio/Project 1 - Classify Gender by Test Grade - Synthetic/README.md

 ## Where the Data was Obtained

-The synthetic data was downloaded from the following website: http://roycekimmons.com/tools/generated_data/exams on 06/09/2022, for the purpose of practicing story telling with data.
+The synthetic data was downloaded from the following website: http://roycekimmons.com/tools/generated_data/exams on June 9th, 2022, for the purpose of practicing story telling with data.

 ## Spoiler - "Please Tell Me the End of the Story"